 1. Agreeing the retainer

-Around 33% of company and commercial claims are linked to some failure to agree and then manage the retainer.
+Almost 38% of company and commercial claims are linked to some failure to agree and then manage the retainer, an increase of nearly 5% when compared to our previous analysis.
 Often, the problem starts with a lack of clarity around the facts and what the client wants.

 - in an asset sale a firm failed to scope the retainer on the issue of tax advice, so despite accountants also being retained this left the firm vulnerable to an allegation of failure to advise on tax